 Hello everyone~.
 I am Ayumi, your favorite Manga.Tokyo otaku!

 I am sure that most of you have your own favorite characters from anime and manga.
 A character you love so much that you end up cheering for him in every possible way, from hanging posters to drawing his figure in notebooks and school desks.
-In Japan there is a new way to show your love to your favorite character and it’s called an Ita-bag.
+In Japan there is a new way to show your love to your favorite character and it’s called an Ita-bag (or itabag).
 For those of you who have been to Japan, you might have seen people with bags covered in countless badges, especially around Akihabara or Ikebukuro.

 Today I’m going to introduce you to these Ita-bags, the must-have DIY item for any otaku!